 Tom Reid (Broadband Consultant, Reid Consulting Group contracted with Buckeye Hills Regional Council) interview with DDAA on February 4, 2021.

 Mapping Legal Barriers and Opportunities for Broadband Deployment

 Forward-thinking broadband development projects map physical and legal barriers to and opportunities for broadband deployment that can increase or decrease the feasibility for service expansion.
 Barriers include access to utility-poles and rights-of-way at the local-level; restrictions on municipal or non-profit broadband at the state-level; rights to radio spectrums at the federal-level.
 In some states, like Pennsylvania, municipal and non-profit broadband providers need to provide ISPs the right of refusal to extend service to properties in their incumbent service areas.
 Other states like Alabama, North Carolina, and Virginia impose a bevy of requirements on local entities that want to provide their residents with broadband.
-Local leaders should be aware of the restrictions in their states in order to avoid developing a broadband plan in conflict with existing law.
+Local leaders should be aware of the restrictions in their states to avoid developing a broadband plan in conflict with existing law.

-A more in-depth discussion of regulatory roadblocks and how to grapple with them is addressed in the section on Reform Legislative and Regulatory Barriers.
+A more in-depth discussion of regulatory roadblocks and how to grapple with them is addressed in the section on Navigate Legislative and Regulatory Barriers.
 However, it’s important that any broadband project maps and takes into consideration any legal or regulatory barriers and opportunities to facilitate broadband development.